jacobzhang22/efficient-inference-system/README.md

 | dynamic    | `batch=8`, `timeout=20 ms`     |               6.65 |            26239 |                         12544 |            1.70 |             50.01 |               58.8 |
 | continuous | `batch=8`, `prefill chunk=256` |               9.72 |            16461 |                          7734 |            1.16 |              0.09 |              121.3 |

+At `52 req/s`, continuous batching delivered the best throughput, p99 latency, first-token latency, and decode efficiency, at the cost of the largest reserved-but-not-live KV footprint.

 ### 2. KV-cache behavior

 The table and discussion below reflect the checked-in `results/kv_cache_analysis/raw/*.csv` files.